ALEXANDRA McCORMICK

 (PDF English)

-Awards and Recognitions: She was nominated for the Sara Mondiano Prize in 2013 and won second place at the Young Artists’ Salon of Nogal.
-In 2008, she received an honorable mention in the Master’s Program in Visual Arts at the Universidad Nacional for her thesis Oficina de Patrimonio Intangible.
-In 2005, she won third place in the IV Photography Salon El Municipal, and in 2003, she obtained first place in the contest organized by the Instituto Distrital de Cultura y Turismo.
-Between 1998 and 2002, she was awarded an academic excellence scholarship at Universidad Jorge Tadeo Lozano.
+Awards and Recognitions: She was nominated for the Sara Mondiano Prize in 2013 and awarded second place at the Salón de Arte Joven del Nogal.
+In 2008, she received an honorable mention in the Master’s Program in Visual Arts at the Universidad Nacional de Colombia for her thesis Oficina de Patrimonio Intangible.
+In 2005, she was awarded third place in the IV Salón de Fotografía El Municipal, and in 2003, she obtained first place in a competition organized by the Instituto Distrital de Cultura y Turismo in Bogotá.
+Between 1998 and 2002, she received an academic excellence scholarship at the Universidad Jorge Tadeo Lozano.

 Recent Exhibitions:She has participated in national and international exhibitions, including Regarde!
 2024 in Montreal.
 Curated by Eunice Bélidor, ArtBO, ArteVivo, Artesanías de Colombia, MDE15 at the Museo de Antioquia in Medellín, the National Salon of Young Art, ARTBO and Arte Cámara, and the BBVA Salon.
 Her work has been exhibited at the MACRO Museum in Argentina, The World Bank Art Program in Washington, and the Provincial Center for Visual Arts in Havana, Cuba, as well as the Banco de la República in Colombia.